 1. Access From Anywhere:

 It doesn't matter if the hotel's manager is on leave or the executive director is overseas.
-They will all have access to the hotel's cloud PMS if they have a working internet connection and will be able to check the status of hotel, generate reports, create tax worksheets, etc. The benefits don't stop there.
+They still can access the hotel's cloud PMS if they have a working internet connection.
+This allows them to check the status of hotel, generate reports, create tax worksheets, etc from anywhere.
+The benefits don't stop there.
 If your receptionist has to welcome a VIP guest and make a check-in while walking them to their suite/room, it is totally possible without making them wait in the lobby as most cloud PMS work seamlessly on mobile devices and tablets and operations can be done on the move.

 2. Reduces IT Capital and Operations Cost:

-With a cloud PMS, there is no need to maintain an internal server (unless the hotel stores data backups manually in a local server but most cloud PMS providers will do this for their customers at their end), or have a static IP, pay huge sums a server manager and his team to ensure the IT operations are running smooth at the hotel.
+With a cloud PMS, there is no need to maintain an internal server (unless the hotel stores data backups manually in a local server but most cloud PMS providers will do this for their customers at their end).
+In addition, you don't have to pay for a static IP, server manager costs and the extras.

 3. Hassle-Free Updates:

-System upgrades and software updates could be time consuming and seriously tiring with the traditional PMS.
-Unlike them, the process is very different with a cloud PMS.
+Platform, system and software updates could be time consuming when you use a traditional PMS.
+This is where a cloud PMS would offer a significant upside.
 The platform and the software will be managed by the cloud PMS provider.
-After all, these companies charge hotels on a subscription model for exactly this purpose and this is what the 'SAAS' stands for - Software as a Service.
-With this model, it is easy to switch from one cloud PMS provider to another as long as the data belongs to the hotel.
+After all, the companies offering cloud PMS charge hotels on a subscription model for exactly this purpose.
+Now you know why is is called 'SaaS' - Software as a Service.

 4. Easy to use & Better Customer Experience:

-Most cloud PMS have an easy to use interface and it won't take more than a matter of a minute to perform check-ins, take service or house keeping requests, or perform checkouts.
-It is safe to say that most cloud PMS systems reduce the chances of having long queues in the front office and it lets the hoteliers take care of individual guests' need in a timely manner.
-Some of these cloud PMS have the feature to integrate with other digital platforms & channels such as the hotel's landing pages, websites, OTAs (channel manager), etc to offer a seamless customer experience.
+Most cloud PMS have an easy to use interface.
+Tt won't take more than a minute to perform check-ins, take service or house keeping requests, or perform checkouts.
+It is safe to say that most cloud PMS systems enable hoteliers to take care of the needs of guests in a timely manner.

 5. Quick Resolution of issues:

-Multi-tenancy is an over-used word when it comes to cloud products that are sold in the SAAS model.
-Most cloud PMS you eventually choose will be already getting used by multiple tenants i.e. hotels in this case.
+Multi-tenancy: this technical jargon refers to systems that can be used by multiple clients.
+Multi-tenancy would be true for the cloud PMS sold on a subscription basis (SaaS).
+In other words, the cloud PMS your hotel used would also be getting used by multiple tenants i.e. other hotels.
 Unlike the traditional PMS, in a cloud PMS, when there is a minor performance issue or a bug, it will be reported by one of the hotels using the cloud PMS and the issue will be resolved for all of the hotels using the system, thanks to multi-tenancy.

 DOWNSIDES or MISUNDERSTANDINGS or CHALLENGES: